 In terms of price, expect to pay around $11,995 for this machine.

-How to choose a large format printer
+How to choose the best large format printers for you?

 We've featured five of the best large format printers above, while trying to cover a good range of both print sizes and price options.
 And these are really key points you'll look at when choosing a large format printer: what size you need, and what your actual budget can manage.